blockchain-conf/blockchain-conf.github.io/index.md

 17h30 - Reception

+## Registration ##
+SACMAT conference attendees are welcome to attend the workshop day.
+For others, the option register for one day is available on the SACMAT [registration page](http://www.sacmat.org/2019/registration.php).

 ## Structure
 We are soliciting participants to present their work at the workshop.
 We are looking for (but are not limited to) the following types of talks:
 1. Presentations of **previously published** conference or journal articles at other venues